Hidden Hurt Domestic Abuse Information

 • Believes social myths about battering

-• Believes in stereotypical sex roles
+• Believes in stereotypical gender roles

 • Has poor self image